tushshiv/Election_Analysis/README.md

 ## Election Audit Summary
 The Same project can be extended to presidential.
 For Presidential elections the county dictionary can be changed to Provincial dictionary.
-THis can be furhter automated by giving in an input for the user to choose whether he/she is voting for presidential election or local election with the help of an if else iteration.
+This can be further automated by giving in an input for the user to choose whether he/she is voting for presidential election or local election with the help of an if else iteration.